 Some companies are more prepared for the digital future.
 Oxford Economics identified a set of capabilities and practices that define the best-led organizations-we call them Digital Winners.
-At most companies, digital transformation is just beginning: only 19% of executive respondents in Texas qualify for this elite group in Texas, compared with 16% of the overall sample.
+At most companies, digital transformation is just beginning-only 9% of respondents to our survey qualify for this elite group in Canada, compared with 16% of the overall sample.